ANTONI RIBAS

 Researcher at the Centre Méditerranéende Médecine Moléculaire (C3M) in Nice, France.

-Dr. González Guerrero is associated with the Neuro sciencies Institute CSIC -UMH, and an awardee of the CRIS Out -Back Programme, that grants young promising researchers with an abroad post -doc and ensures their comeback to Spain.
+Dr. González Guerrero is associated with the Neurosciences Institute CSIC-UMH, and is an awardee of the CRIS Out-Back Programme, which grants young promising researchers an abroad post-doc and ensures their comeback to Spain.
 She employs advanced techniques to investigate the complex interactions between melanoma tumors and the immune system.
 Her research aims to uncover mechanisms of therapy resistance and identify novel strategies to enhance immunotherapy efficacy in melanoma treatment.

 LUCIA FERNÁNDEZ CASANOVA